TeamRizu/outfox-wikijs/dev/mods/Mods-9-Path-Mods.md

 ### Available sub modifiers:
 ## TornadoOffset
 Desc: Offsets the phase of the sinusoidal curves for each column.
-Large values are needed for noticable effects.
+Large values are needed for noticeable effects.

 Available variants: TornadoOffset, TornadoZOffset, TanTornadoOffset, TanTornadoZOffset